Telehealth · TX

 We ship to every ZIP code in Texas, including:

-Texas GLP-1 FAQs
+Texas GLP-1 questions

 Texas Medicaid covers certain GLP-1s for FDA-approved diabetes indications but does not cover GLP-1s prescribed for weight loss, and does not cover compounded GLP-1s.
 Pallas is a cash-pay telehealth service, so Medicaid rules do not govern our pricing.